Is0MerLNtaLt/takemeto/README.md

 pip3 install takemto
 ```

 > TakeMeTo requires Python version > 3.7.
-Binaries for easier installation on all operating system has been planned.
+Binaries for easier installation on all operating systems has been planned.

 Add a destination / bookmark or whatever you would like to call it.
 I prefer to call it a destination: